-MANA is a social enterprise that highlights local talents, allowing them to showcase their craft to a wider audience and bring their craft to the market.
+MANA is a social enterprise that highlights local talents, allowing them to showcase their craft to a wider audience—bringing it to the market.

 Our current partner, Mang Jhun, learned the art of shoemaking from his parents, as their family was one of the first sapateros in Concepcion, Marikina which all started in the 1960s.
 At first, he would watch his mother make shoes, even if she would tell him not to meddle and finish his studies.
 However, once his parents passed away, he then decided to try and make a pair which awakened within him his love for shoemaking.
 30 years have passed since then and he still continues to pursue his craft.

 The Story So Far

 MANA similarly plans to expand, partnering with more local artisans to not only create new products and add to their current catalogue, but also explore the other various crafts in the industry.
 Doing so will help strengthen the already present advocacy of helping local craftsmen bring the fruits of their labor into the wider market.